Help bring back our wild woods

 Skye: Transforming plantations into flourishing forests

-This year, we plan to start the next phase of our Skye woodland regeneration plan, planting and protecting 28,000 trees along the Strathaird Peninsula.
-This newly restored broadleaf woodland will create a corridor of habitat for woodland species, and as the forest regenerates, it will support a greater variety of wildlife, including bats, shrews and woodland birds.
+In 2020, we will start planting 28,000 trees along the Strathaird Peninsula on Skye.
+This newly restored broadleaf woodland will create a corridor of habitat for woodland species including bats, shrews and woodland birds.